imagitama/chordmaster/README.md

-# ChordMaster
+# Chord Guide

-A React app that shows chords, keys and more.
+A React web app that lists all popular and not popular chords, keys and songs.

 ## Usage